Punktum-dk/epp-service-specification/README.md

 This complete proces is atomic and might throw an unrecoverable exception: `2400` either due to unforeseen circumstances or a change in the state of the domain name.

 On success we emit the return code `1000`.
 No further communication is made via the EPP service.
-An invoice is generated and is distributed out of band for EPP as shown in the sub-proces and an additional *message* is sent out of band for EPP to the billing contact.
+An invoice is generated and is distributed out of band for EPP as shown in the sub-proces and an additional *message* is sent out of band for EPP to the billing contact and the registrant.

 <a name="renew-domain-request"></a>
 ### renew domain request: